thedunnlab/geneset/README.md

 - Author: 	Yiwen Zhu
 - Last updated:	June 24, 2022

+A full list of genes, gene sets, Entrez IDs, and corresponding CpGs are available in Supplementary Table 1.

 In this folder, you can find the following information regarding our manuscript.
 ## Main analysis scripts
 - `01_main-analysis-PCA.R`: main analysis script 1, principal component analysis